-As a final note, once the brisket is finished and you’re ready to serve it, be sure to cut against the grain of the meat!
+As a final note, once the brisket is finished and ready to be served, you'll need to know the right method for slicing the delicious meat.
+Be sure to cut against the grain of the meat!
 This keeps the now-tender texture intact, and keeps you from turning it into shredded beef.

 The Best Side Dishes for Beef Brisket

 Of course, no barbecue meal is complete without sides!
 Here are a few of my favorites to pair with this KC style beef brisket: